ceyhunaydogdu/spring-samples/spring-web-oauth2-client/readme.md

 ## Setting up OAuth2 Client Registration with Google, GitHub and Okta

 First step for meeting **OAuth2** framework is to go through client registration process and get a valid `client-id` and `client-secret` from `the oauth-provider`.
-During registration, you need to specify redirect URI as following `{baseUrl}/login/oauth2/code/{registrationId}` template.
+During registration, you need to specify redirect URI by using `{baseUrl}/login/oauth2/code/{registrationId}` template.
+The `baseURL` would be the address of the web server, where `registrationId` is the name of the `the oauth-provider`.

 For Google as `the oauth-provider`, we need to go to [Google API Console](https://console.developers.google.com/) to register our app as client.
 If you are new starter, you can follow [Google's OpendID Connect Guide](https://developers.google.com/identity/protocols/OpenIDConnect) to get through OAuth2 client registration process and obtain `client-id` and `client-secret` for the application.
 Redirect-URI for Google would be `http://localhost:8080/login/oauth2/code/google`.